First you're here

 - The Veil in the Department of Mysteries that claimed Sirius is an example of such a portal from Harry Potter.

-- In Sergey Lukyanenko's Draft series, the portals to Alternate Realities are shown as regular doors, although they can only be opened by the customs officer-Functional who lives at the customs office.
+- In Sergey Lukyanenko's Rough Draft series, the portals to Alternate Realities are shown as regular doors, although they can only be opened by the customs officer-Functional who lives at the customs office.
 This, as well as the abilities of the Fuctionals, is explained by their advanced understanding of quantum physics.

 - The Young Wizards series has "world gates", small patches of space-time only visible to wizards, which occur naturally but can also be created by magic or very advanced technology.
 Though wizards can teleport without world gates, using a gate requires much less energy, especially for trips that are measured in light-years.
 On Earth world gate complexes are maintained by teams of cat wizards, since cats are the only Earth species which is naturally capable of seeing the string structures which the gates are made from.